NPC-git/NPC-git/README.md

-- 👋 Hi, チヨウ　ムギンです。
+- 👋 Hi, チヨウ　ムギンです.
+Registered on 2024/8/6.
 - 🌱 I’m currently learning JAVA this week,which is widely used in Japan
 - -----------------------------------------------------------------------------------------------

-- This file contains 1 or 2 practises for each parts I learned and one little project(the jigsaw)
+- This file contains 1 or 2 practises for each parts I learned recently and one little project(the jigsaw)
 - Still have to practise the parts below for the basic coding, which will be completed in 2 weeks.
 >aaaa